RetroDude128/basic-clicker-10-line-c64/README.md

 Why I Commodore BASIC:

-It's quite simple, my PC does not like the VICE emulator, I'll try to get it to work to get the D64 Image and PRG included with the Itch.io release.
+It's quite simple, my PC does not like emulators, I'll try to get it to work to get the D64 Image and PRG included with the Itch.io release.
+But the Commodore 64 is the only piece of hardware I have currently that can run BASIC